donshen/FTCNN/README.md

 # FTCNN

 ## § Introduction
-This project utilizes a simple 3D-CNN for accurately detect morphologies of self-assembling amphiphilic molecules formed in molecular simulations.
+This project utilizes a simple 3D-CNN for accurate morphology detection of self-assembling amphiphilic molecules formed in molecular simulations.
 First, Point clouds generated from simulation frames are voxelized into occupancy grids.
-Then discrete Fourier transformation (DFT) is implemented on the voxels using FFT algorithm as input data.
-It is advantageous over the PointNet from the earlier paper "[Development of a PointNet for Detecting Morphologies of Self-Assembled Block Oligomers in Atomistic Simulations](https://doi.org/10.1021/acs.jpcb.1c02389)" in three ways:
+Then discrete Fourier transformation (DFT) is implemented on the voxels using FFT algorithm to obtain input data.
+FTCNN is advantageous over the PointNet implementation from the earlier paper "[Development of a PointNet for Detecting Morphologies of Self-Assembled Block Oligomers in Atomistic Simulations](https://doi.org/10.1021/acs.jpcb.1c02389)" in three ways:
  - Much simpler model architecture, and much less parameters
  - Translational invariance is built in by definition of Fourier transform
  - Not restricted by the system size (number of points per point cloud) and characteristic dimension of the morphology (domain spacing / box dimension)